qutip/qutip-tutorials/tutorials-v5/visualization/distributions.md

 ### Harmonic Oscillator Probability Function

-The class `HarmonicOscillatorProbabilityFunction` is equivalent to the class `HarmonicOscillatorWaveFunction` but in the case where we work with a density matrix.
-A ket can be given and it will automatically be transformed into a density matrix.
+The class `HarmonicOscillatorProbabilityFunction` is the squared magnitude of the data that would normally be in `HarmonicOscillatorWaveFunction`.
 We use the same example as before.

 ```python
 M=8